altocodenl/tagaway/readme.md

    - Show thumbnail of last picture on each upload.
    - Cancel current upload.
    - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
+   - Snackbar with success message when pics are finished uploading.
+   - Show errors.

 - Account & payment
    - Login/logout.